 It is a kind of sleep-like state where the mind is so sub-conscious that one cannot escape just by lying.
 The dose of this differs according to a person’s gender, age, mental health, and physical health.

-Have we ever realize that whether this kind of analysis legally right or wrong?
+Have we ever realised whether this kind of analysis is legally right or wrong?

 CONSTITUTIONAL AND LEGAL VALIDITY OF NARCO TEST

-Article 20 (3) says- “No person accused of any offense shall be compelled to be a witness against himself.”The Narco Analysis is a clear violation of fundamental rights as well as human rights.
+Article 20 (3) says- “No person accused of any offence shall be compelled to be a witness against himself.”The Narco Analysis is a clear violation of fundamental rights as well as human rights.

 NARCO ANALYSIS IN INDIA AND ITS ADMISSIBILITY

 It has always been in the mainstream in Indian Criminal law.
-It is also practiced in the investigation process, court hearings, and laboratories in India.
+It is also practised in the investigation process, court hearings, and laboratories in India.

 As we all know, we have a fundamental right called the right to privacy which is also applicable to an accused.
 The right to privacy is an implicit right that is included under Article 21 of the Constitution.
 This Narco-Test also violates the right to privacy of a person.